mParticle/docs/src/pages/developers/warehouse-sync-api/overview/index.md

 ## Limits

-In addition to the standard [default service limits](/guides/default-service-limits/), note the following limits specific to the Warehouse Sync API:
+In addition to the standard [default service limits](/guides/default-service-limits/), note the following limits specific to the Warehouse Sync API during the Early Access program:

 | Limit                                    | Value      | Notes                                                                                                              |
 |------------------------------------------|------------|--------------------------------------------------------------------------------------------------------------------|